Deserted icons: Oklahoma City loses NCAA softball WCWS - WHIZ News

 “Sports is one of those ways that we have been able to progress,” Kuhn said.
 “We like to think of ourselves as a big-league city now, and that’s the mechanism that we’ve used to do that.
 Obviously, college sports in Oklahoma — we love that.
 It’s our bread and butter.
 Having those national events where we can present ourselves — to have those missing, it’s going to hurt.”

-“We were ready to open with all the bells and whistles,” said Craig Cress, executive director of USA Softball.
+“We were ready to open with all the bells and whistles,” Cress said.
 “The large things are definitely there.
 The seats are there.
 We were on schedule to be full blown and have a great series.”

 Oklahoma City Mayor David Holt said in the end, it’s about public safety.